The budget-friendly “Bike & Brew” and “Hike & Wine” packages are tempting lures to make the most of fall.

 “Hike & Wine” and “Bike & Brew” Packages

 Two packages are tempting lures for active grownups who appreciate good sips.
-The “Bike & Brew” and “Hike & Wine” packages are $169 and include two nights lodging for two, trail maps, guest passes to the Buckeye Recreation Center (which boasts a gymnasium, tennis court and more), and a tasting for two at either Beech Mountain Brewing Company or Banner Elk Winery.
-In 2017, the “Bike & Brew” offer is valid through September 3 while the “Hike & Wine” deal runs through November 12.
+The “Bike & Brew” and “Hike & Wine” packages are each priced under $200 and include two nights lodging for two adults, trail maps, two guest passes to the Buckeye Recreation Center (which boasts a gymnasium, tennis court and more), and a tasting for two at either Beech Mountain Brewing Company or Banner Elk Winery.
+Both packages are available each fall (different but equally appealing packages are available in other seasons), click here for full details of Beech Mountain’s current deals.

 Both packages are a bargain, especially considering all the fun and memories are priceless.
 So grab your gear and get ready to savor the season.